kiwicom/orbit/packages/orbit-components/src/SkipNavigation/README.md

 import SkipNavigation from "@kiwicom/orbit-components/lib/SkipNavigation";
 ```

-After adding import in your project you can use it simply like:
+After adding import to your project you can use it simply like:

 ```jsx
 <SkipNavigation />